 Cockles are present at various locations around the Otago Peninsula but are only commercially fished from Papanui Inlet, Waitati Inlet, and Otago Harbour (under a current special permit).
 Commercial fishing in Papanui and Waitati Inlets began in 1983.
 A limit of 104 t was in effect for Papanui and Waitati Inlets combined from 1986-87 until 1991-92.
 From 1992-93 to 1998-99, the catch limits were 90 t for Papanui Inlet and 252 t for Waitati Inlet.
 In April 2000, the catch limits were increased to 427 t for Papanui Inlet and 746 t for Waitati Inlet.
 In 2002 when cockles entered the QMS spatial restrictions upon harvest within COC 3 were removed.
 Commercial landings from Papanui and Waitati Inlets are shown in Table 1.
 Since August 2009 cockles have been taken from Otago Harbour under a special permit in order to investigate the ecosystem effects of commercial cockle harvesting in this location.
-This permit states no explicit limit to the tonnage able to be taken but does delimit the area where harvest will be taken and currently expires on the 31st of December 2015.
+This permit stated no explicit limit to the tonnage able to be taken buts delimited the area where harvest would be taken and expired on January 31st 2017.